samlaubscher/Bristol-Blackbook/README.md

 - #000000 - Black was used for the main body background.
 - #9A9A9A - Grey was used for some of the text and social icons.
-- #ffffff - White was used for the main body text color.
+- #FFFFFF - White was used for the main body text color.
 - #D86FD2 - Pink was the first shade of the gradient used for the theme.
 - #8B72EE - Purple was the last shade of the gradient used for the theme.